vegan holiday

 Each of these cities offers an unbelievable assortment of vegan restaurants.

-Vegan Travel Books
+Travel Books

 If you’re going to buy just one vegan travel book, get The Vegan Travel Handbook, which is published by Lonely Planet Food.
 It’s a full-color 168-page guide to traveling to every part of the world, nicely organized and beautifully illustrated.

 The most recent book on the topic is 2022’s Veganism on the Go Travel Guide, by Todd Sinclair.
-Another good choice is The Essential Vegan Travel Guide, that is full of practical advice, and costs just four bucks on Kindle.
+Another good choice is The Essential Vegan Travel Guide, that is full of practical advice, and costs just five bucks on Kindle.

 There are also vegan travel books devoted to these regions and cities: